glitchgod/feedrss/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-Note: the Update error was something I used to see when a rss feed could parse but the rss feed itself was not parsing correctly.
+<strong>Note:</strong> the Update error was something I used to see when a rss feed could parse but the rss feed itself was not parsing correctly.
 AKA the url works but the rss feed is acting weird.

 Feel free to look at the ini files but I advice against editing anything in them as they keep settings and may not load the setting next time.